 - Optional Chocolate drizzle:

 - ½ cup heavy cream

-- Line the bottom and sides of a loaf pan with wax paper or plastic wrap.
+- Line the bottom and sides of a 9 x 5 inch loaf pan with wax paper or plastic wrap.
 Straighten as smoothly as possible.
 Leave around 8 inches of overhang.

 - Roughly crush the vanilla wafers and divided into 4 equal portions.

 - Whip together the banana cream pudding, vanilla pudding, milk and vanilla extract until thickened but still pourable.